How to Sell Your Silver Coins (Not Recyled AI Info)

 - eBay;

-- online forums or Facebook groups;
+- online forums or Facebook Marketplace;

 - other social gatherings

-Keep in mind that eBay will deduct 11% seller's fees from your final sale price just for using the platform.
+Keep in mind that eBay will deduct 11% seller's fees from your final sale price for using the platform.

 Compare Your Options

-If you want a truly hands-on experience, you may consider selling precious metals to a dealer at a coin show.
+If you want a hands-on experience, you may consider selling precious metals to a dealer at a coin show.

 Coin shows are an excellent opportunity to learn about how the coin market works firsthand.
 They are also an opportunity to meet many coin dealers at one time.
 You may have to travel to another city or state for the opportunity, however.
 Review the upcoming coin show schedule and plan accordingly.